Robin Hayes (businessman)

-Robin N. Hayes (born 1966) is a British-American businessman who is the former chief executive officer (CEO) of JetBlue Airways Corp and current chairman and CEO of Airbus Americas, Inc.
+Robin N. Hayes (born 1966) is a British-American business executive who is chairman and chief executive officer of Airbus Americas, Inc., the North American subsidiary of Airbus.
+He was chief executive officer of JetBlue Airways from 2015 to 2024.

 Education

 Robin Hayes was born in 1966 and grew up in London, United Kingdom, as the oldest of three children.
 He did not take his first flight until he was 18 years old, when he flew to Greece with his then-girlfriend.
-Hayes earned a Bachelor of Science (BSc) in electrical and electronic engineering in 1988 from the University of Bath in the United Kingdom.
+Hayes earned a Bachelor of Science (BSc) in electrical and electronic engineering in 1988 from the University of Bath in the UK.
 He received a master's degree in engineering (MEng) from the same school in 1989.

 Career

 After university, his first job in the aviation industry was delivering duty-free items to passengers at Logan International Airport in Boston for a summer.
 Employees would earn a $50 prize for perfect attendance, but Hayes called in sick on his last day.
 He then designed military cockpit avionic systems for a year before starting a job at British Airways working as a gate attendant and at the ticket counter in Glasgow, Scotland.

 Hayes then joined British Airways, ultimately rising to the position of Executive Vice President for The Americas over nineteen years at the airline.
 He also was General Manager for Europe, Latin America and the Caribbean.